Automattic/vip-governance-plugin/README.md

 # VIP Governance plugin

-This WordPress plugin enables additional governance capabilities to the block editor.
+This WordPress plugin add additional governance capabilities to the block editor.
 This is accomplished via two dimensions:

 - Insertion: restricts what kind of blocks can be inserted into the block editor.
 Only what’s allowed can be inserted, and nothing else.
 This means that even if new core blocks are introduced they would not be permitted.
 - Interaction: This adds the ability to control the styling available for blocks at any level.